Skip to main content

 Note that you must be a Teams admin to create a custom apps policy.

-2. Upload Custom Apps: Confirm that Upload Custom Apps is set to On.
+2. Upload custom apps: Confirm that Upload Custom Apps is set to On.

 1. Go back to Setup Policies and click Add.